-Further information is found in the Photographs and Video Policy.
+Further information is found in the Photographs and Video Policy. (to be written)

-22.1 Local Photography & Video Recording Consent
+25.1 Local Photography & Video Recording Consent

 Consent may be verbal or written.
 Written consent may be given as part of a Consent Form.
-Where verbal consent is given this will be logged in the Log Book.
+Where verbal consent is given this must be logged.

-Written consent is kept in the locked filing cabinet in the Parish Office in accordance with the 'General Data Protection Regulations 2018' and the Parish Churches Data Protection Policy'.
+Written consent is kept in the locked filing cabinet in the Church Office in accordance with the 'General Data Protection Regulations 2018' and the Benefice GDPR Policy'.

 There may be occasions, as part of a church service, where verbal consent may be sought from the congregation.
-This will be logged in the Log Book.
+This will be logged.